aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 `System setup -> Import Data -> Current-StockLevel.csv`

-If an error occurs like for example:
+If an error occurs like below, one can ignore the error:

 ```
 A 'Bulk Stock' stock level already exists for the product, store and stock type.
 ```

-One can ignore the error

 ### Import Rate